newbreedofgeek/html5-skeletor/README.md

 * Other 3rd party libraries and plugins can also be added locally along with the Package Libraries mentioned above (currently contains jquery.loadie to show cool page loading animation)

-* Using YepNope to load your JS files (which can be broken into 'modules') and init your web app
+* Using YepNope to load your JS files (which can be broken into 'modules') and init your website

 * The JS core includes the Standard Garber-Irish Implementation design pattern